siennameow/note-taker/README.md

 ## Features 📋

-⚡️ `Express.js` to build server
+⚡️ `Express.js` to build server\
-⚡️ `fs(File System)` module to read and write from 'db.json' file.
+⚡️ `fs(File System)` module to read and write from 'db.json' file.\
 ⚡️ deployed on [heroku](http://heroku.com/)

-## Code-Snippet 💻
+## Code Snippet 💻

 JavaScript

-API route DELETE created to receive a query parameter that contains the id of a note to delete.
+API route DELETE to receive a query parameter that contains the id of a note to delete.
 It reads all notes from the db.json file, remove the note with the given id property, and then rewrite the notes to the db.json file.

 ```JavaScript
 app.delete('/api/notes/:id', (req, res) => {